star-history/star-history/public/blog/skyvern.md

 ---

-# Skyvern – Browser automation using LLMs and computer vision

 Hello Star History readers!
 We're the team behind [Skyvern](https://www.skyvern.com/), an open-source tool that uses LLMs and computer vision to help companies automate and scale browser-based workflows.

 ## The Birth of Skyvern